oracle-livelabs/developer/json-duality-adb-free/setup-environment/setup-environment.md

     ![Click SQL](images/click_sql.png " ")

-6. As you go through this workshop, we will specify click the Run button or Run Script button.
-The Run button runs just one SQL Statement and formats the output into a data grid.
-The Run Script button runs many SQL statements and spools their output.
-We will highlight which to use.
+6. As you go through this workshop, use the **Run Script** button that runs many SQL statements and spools their output.
+Also use the delete option to clear the previous commands before running a new command.

     ![Run SQL Script](images/run-sql-script.png " ")

-    **NOTE**: Use the delete option to clear the previous commands before running a new command.

 ## Task 2: Create database tables and JSON Duality Views